Why Most Conscious Wellness Brands Feel the Same in 2026

 AESOP

 Aesop's lens is literature, philosophy and the apothecary tradition.
-It shows up in their fragrance names.
-Hwyl, Tacit, Rōzu, Eidesis.
-Each one a concept or emotion rather than a description.
+It shows up in their fragrance names, Hwyl, Tacit, Rōzu, Eidesis, each one a concept or emotion rather than a description.
 It shows up in their stores, each one designed differently as if it were a library or archive room, yet each one immediately recognisable as part of the same brand world.
-It shows up in the copy, which reads as literary and reflective rather than promotional, and includes quotes from voices like William Morris on the website.
+It shows up in the copy, which reads as literary and reflective rather than promotional, and includes quotes from voices like William Morris.
 Aesop has built an entire intellectual culture around itself, and that's what the customer steps into.

 SUSANNE KAUFMANN